tims457/IMD_project/README.md

 # IMD_project
-Interplanetary mission design final project
+Final project for interplanetary mission design taken in spring 2019.
+VEEMJ trajectory to Saturn.